bitovi/jira-timeline-report/public/README.md

   - routing - routing helpers

 - main - main functions and the CanJS main component, other items that are injected into builds
-    - jira-request-helpers - functionality used to swap how the oidc helpers are making requests

 - utils - Pure JS utilities unaware of Jira data